StockNews.com Initiates Coverage on USD Partners (NYSE:USDP)

-StockNews.com assumed coverage on shares of USD Partners (NYSE:USDP – Free Report) in a research note published on Friday.
-The firm issued a hold rating on the transportation company’s stock.
+StockNews.com assumed coverage on shares of USD Partners (NYSE:USDP – Free Report) in a research note issued to investors on Saturday.
+The brokerage issued a hold rating on the transportation company’s stock.

 USD Partners Price Performance

-USD Partners (NYSE:USDP – Get Free Report) last released its earnings results on Tuesday, May 7th.
+USD Partners (NYSE:USDP – Get Free Report) last announced its earnings results on Tuesday, May 7th.
 The transportation company reported ($0.26) EPS for the quarter.
-The business had revenue of $9.76 million for the quarter.
+The company had revenue of $9.76 million during the quarter.

 USD Partners LP acquires, develops, and operates midstream infrastructure assets and logistics solutions for crude oil, biofuels, and other energy-related products in the United States and Canada.
 It operates through two segments, Terminalling Services and Fleet Services.
 The Terminalling Services segment owns and operates Hardisty terminal, an origination terminal for loading various grades of Canadian crude oil onto railcars for transportation to end markets; Stroud terminal, a crude oil destination terminal, which is used to facilitate rail-to-pipeline shipments of crude oil located in Stroud, Oklahoma; Casper terminal, a crude oil storage, blending, and railcar loading terminal located in Casper, Wyoming; and West Colton Terminal, an unit train-capable destination terminals that trans load approximately 13,000 barrels per day ethanol and renewable diesel received by rail from producers onto trucks.